 What is a Paralegal?

-In Ontario, paralegals are licensed professionals who have the required education and knowledge to represent clients in certain legal matters.
+In Ontario, licensed paralegals have the right to represent clients in certain legal matters.

 The Law Society of Ontario states licensed paralegals can practice in the following areas:

 - Small Claims Court: claims up to $25,000.00, such as slip and fall, employment contracts, wrongful dismissal, contract disputes, and unpaid invoices

 - Criminal Summary Convictions: criminal offences with a maximum $5,000.00 fine, imprisonment of up to 6 months, or both

 - Provincial Offences: such as offences under the Highway Traffic Act